 Deb Boles hails from Montreal.
 She is a transplanted Canadian living south of Boston, with a son in Phillie and a married daughter in L.A.
 She has exhausted all the writing classes at Harvard Extension, great groundwork, she says, for getting her going.
 She worked as a journalist straight out of college and edited two small weekly newspapers in Hamilton, Ontario.
 Deb has supported the Salty Quill throughout the years in so many ways.

 writing retreat for women

 Anna da Silva is a freelance writer, researcher and an adjunct Assistant Professor at CUNY Lehman College.
 Her background is in sociology, public health and analytical writing.
-She also writes fiction and is working on a novel.
+She also writes fiction, has had a number of short stories published, and is working on a novel.
 Visit Anna's professional website at www.annadasilva.com.